-- 3. Upon receipt of such request, the Director/designee of the appropriate Regional Superintendent's Office will schedule a meeting within five (5) school days with the District student and his or her parent.
-This meeting will include the person(s) involved in the appeal process, the principal, the District student, the parent(s)and any representative selected by the parent.
+- 3. Upon receipt of such request, the Director/designee of the Office of Service Quality will schedule a meeting within five (5) school days with the District student and his or her parent.
+This meeting will include the person(s) involved in the appeal process, the principal, the District student, the parent(s) and any representative selected by the parent.
 Attorneys may attend as representatives of either the District parent(s)/student and/or the school.
-The Director/designee of the appropriate Regional Superintendent's Office has five (5) school days after the date of the meeting to send a written response to the District parent(s)/student. - 4.
-If the District parent(s)/student are still not satisfied, they file a third and final level appeal in writing to the Superintendent's Office/designee. - 5.
+The Director/designee of the Office of Service Quality has five (5) school days after the date of the meeting to send a written response to the District parent(s)/student - 4.
+If the District parent(s)/student are still not satisfied, they may take the problem to the Superintendent's Office/designee following the above procedures. - 5.
 The Superintendent/designee will schedule another meeting to attempt to resolve the matter.
 After the date of this meeting, the Superintendent/designee has five (5) school days to send a written response.
-The decision of the Superintendent/designee shall be final. - 6.
+The decision of the Superintendent/designee shall be final for the appeal of any penalty that is less that ten (10) day suspension.
+For suspension appeals of (10) days, the District parent(s)/student have the right of appeal to the School Board by submitting a request to the Superintendent's Office. - 6.
 A student shall serve his or her suspension during the pendency of any appeals.
 If the student is successful in his or her appeal, the student's record shall be corrected to remove all indications of the suspension, and the absences shall be reflected as "excused," for the period in question.
 Refer to page 8, regarding make-up work.

-REPORTING DISCRIMINATION and/or HARASSMENT OFFENSES
+REPORTING DISCRIMINATION, BULLYING and/or HARASSMENT OFFENSES

 If any District school student feels that he or she has been discriminated against or harassed, he or she may contact the Executive Director of Benefits and EEO Compliance in the Department of Equal Educational Opportunities, 600 Southeast Third Avenue, 14th Floor, Fort Lauderdale, Florida 33301, Phone: 754-321-2150.
 Teletype Machine (TTY): 754-321-2158.
 Email: EEO@Browardschools.com.
-Complaints relating to discrimination may also be addressed to the Office for Civil Rights, 61 Forsyth Street, S.W., Suite 19T70, Atlanta, GA 30303, or the State or Federal Office for Civil Rights.
+Complaints relating to discrimination may also be addressed to the Office for Civil Rights, 61 Forsyth

+Street, S.W., Suite 19T70, Atlanta, GA 30303, or the state or federal Office for Civil Rights.